InsaneBroccoli/bf_controller_tuning/README.md

 ## Data for evaluation
 To evaluate your flight data, the log file from the Blackbox is required.
 This has to be converted to a .csv file.
 You can do this with the [Betaflight Blackbox Explorer](https://blackbox.betaflight.com/).

+# Tuning via MATLAB

+1. Open the main.m file.
+This is the only file you need to make changes to tune
+2. With `do_insert_legends` you can decide if you would like to have a legend on your plots
+3. Define a path to the csv file.
+For example your file is saved under `bf_controller_tuning\logs\20250908` you have to define `log_folder = 'logs';`, `log_name = '20250908'` and `log_name = '20250908_flipmini_00.bbl.csv` your filename.
+4. With `ind_ax` you can choose which axis (Roll = 1, Pitch = 2, Yaw = 3) you want to tune
+5. `do_compensate_iterm` defines if you want to tune your drone with I-Term Relax (recommended)
+6. For the first flight it is recommended to set default_parameters on `true`.
+In this case the plot uses the same parameters for the new tune as the old.
+7. After this you can define the filter types and you can change their frequencies
+8. Below that, you can enter the new PID parameters for Roll, Pitch and Yaw.
+You can either multiply them or just enter the new value.
+The values matching the values in Betaflight
+9. Now press on **run**, that the first calculation can start.
+After you pressed run, it should open nine figures.
+If you want to know, how to tune with them go to [Descriptions Figures](./markdown/Descriptions_Figures/).
+10. Now enter your new parameters in the main.m file.
+11. After the first time of tuning, you don't need to run the hole file anymore.
+It is enough if you just run the section **Tuninig Data** and **Plot Tuning Data**.
+Through that, the calculations will be faster and you don't have to wait that long for your plots.

+# How the Calculations Work

+You might wonder how we get our results an plots.
+We can totally understand your wish.
+Therefore, we created a [detailed documentations](./markdown/).
+With this documentation and little prior knowledge you might be able to understand our calculations and how the code works.

 ## Example Flight
 - [YouTube Example](https://www.youtube.com/watch?v=bU63eY66QX0)